ben-j-barlow/ben-j-barlow.github.io/_posts/2024-11-18-my-msc-dissertation.md

 ## Reflection

 I've ticked off a number of typical achievements in my life: from achieving top grades to being elected as 1st XI captain of the University of Warwick Men's Football Club.
 However, sporting and academic achievements rarely bring me a sense of immense pride.
-After all, there is always someone with a better mark in academia and someone with more talen on the football pitch.
+After all, there is always someone with a better mark in academia and someone with more talent on the football pitch.

 But, I know no one who had the initiative to set up a dissertation project that aligned with their passions with an external supervisor based at a university they were not enrolled at.
 This time, my experience was entirely unique, and the sense of pride was striking.